Dushyantgoswami/docs/docs/developers/start/setup.md

 slug: setup
 ---

-On this page, you can find helpful links for setting up your work environment.

 :::info Note
 Installing the appropriate version of Go and Ignite CLI are required for all RollApp tutorials.
 Please install the following:
 :::

 ### Go (1.18)

-You need Go to develop with the Dymension RDK.
-If you still need to install Go on your system, head to the [Go download and install page](https://go.dev/dl/).
+The appropriate version of Go is required to develop with Dymension's RDK.
+If you do not have go installed on your system, head to the [Go download and install page](https://go.dev/dl/).

 ### Ignite (v0.23.0)